Implant Retained Complete Dentures

 Few patients will ever say they are happy wearing complete dentures.
 Dental implants help those that are not happy.
 When utilizing implants for an edentulous arch (jaw, top or bottom), there are a few different methods.
 Implants can help hold a conventional denture in place with attachments or “snaps” (removable by patient, they can be used to support a bar that a conventional denture “snaps to” (removable by patient), and they can be used to support a completely fixed bridge that is not removable by patient (fixed hybrid denture) but can be removed by the dentist.

-Call South Texas Dental Implants & Prosthodontics Phone Number 210-692-0136 with any questions or to schedule a consultation.
+- Call South Texas Dental Implants & Prosthodontics Phone Number 210-692-0136 to schedule your consultation with our practice.

 Terminology is always confusing for patients considering these treatments.
 Different terms are sometimes used when describing these treatments and sometimes terms are used incorrectly.
 Our office often refers to two terms: removable or fixed.
 This seems simple but can still get confusing.